See what questions

 Antibiotics often causes diarrhea: The use of antibiotics are very likely to cause some level of diarrhea in patients.
 The reason is that antibiotics kill off not only "bad" bacteria, but can also kill the "good" bacteria in the gut.
 This leads to "...read more »

-Interstitial cystitis an under-diagnosed bladder condition: The medical condition of interstitial cystitic is a bladder condition that can be misdiagnosed as various conditions such as overactive bladder or other causes of pelvic pain.
-This...read more »
+Interstitial cystitis an under-diagnosed bladder condition: The medical condition of interstitial cystitic is a bladder condition that can be misdiagnosed as various conditions such as overactive bladder or other ...read more »

-Celiac disease often fails to be diagnosed cause of chronic digestive symptoms: One of the most common chronic digestive conditions is celiac disease...read more »
+Celiac disease often fails to be diagnosed cause of chronic digestive symptoms: One of the most common chronic digestive conditions is celiac disease, a malabsorption disorder with a variety of symptoms ...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: